ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Altibase 3rd Party Connector Guide.md

 #### 4. Download JDBC Driver Files

 To connect the Altibase database, Altibase JDBC driver file is required.
-If the Internet is available, please refer to  '4.1 Download JDBC Driver Files'.
-If the Internet is unavailable or users want to register JDBC driver files manually, please refer to '4.2 Register JDBC Driver Manually'.
+If users can access the internet, please refer to  '4.1 Download JDBC Driver Files'.
+If users can not access the internet or want to register JDBC driver files manually, please refer to '4.2 Register JDBC Driver Manually'.

 ##### 4.1 Download JDBC Driver Files